tomysmile/frappe_wiki/Migrating-to-Version-14.md

 ## Dependencies

-We have removed following library from the codebase in version 14.
-If you used these library in your apps, please add them manually in you app.
+We have removed following libraries from the codebase in version 14.
+If you have used these library in your app, please add them manually for your app.

 **Javascript**